kedacore/keda-docs/content/docs/2.0/scalers/azure-monitor.md

 ### Authentication Parameters

-You can use `TriggerAuthentication` CRD to configure the authentication by providing a set of Azure Active Directory credentials.
+You can use `TriggerAuthentication` CRD to configure the authentication by providing a set of Azure Active Directory credentials or by using pod identity.

 **Credential based authentication:**